Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Antioxidative Effects of Persimmon Vinegar

-In another study to see the effect of persimmon vinegar on the coronary artery disease, researchers, Takeshita T, Mure K, Morioka I, and Arita M of Wakayama Medical University, Japan, had 81 volunteers aged between 30 to 69 drink persimmon vinegar.
+In another study to see the effect of persimmon vinegar on coronary artery disease, researchers, Takeshita T, Mure K, Morioka I, and Arita M of Wakayama Medical University, Japan, had 81 volunteers aged between 30 to 69 drink persimmon vinegar.

 At the end of the study, they found persimmon vinegar has antioxidative effects that will reduce the urinary 8-isoprostane level and increase the plasma antioxidant power.